 Sit et al. (2016) conducted a systematic review with meta-analysis to synthesize clinical evidence on the effect of prolotherapy for KOA.
-Of 134 citations identified, three randomized controlled trials (RCTs) with moderate risk of bias and 1 quasi-randomized trial met inclusion criteria with data from a total of 258 patients.
+Of 134 citations identified, three randomized controlled trials (RCTs) with moderate risk of bias and one quasi-randomized trial met inclusion criteria with data from a total of 258 patients.
 The primary outcome of interest was change in the Western Ontario and McMaster Universities Osteoarthritis (WOMAC) score.
-In the meta-analysis of 2 eligible studies, prolotherapy was superior to exercise alone by a standardized mean difference of 0.81, 0.78 and 0.62 on the WOMAC composite scale and WOMAC function and pain subscale scores, respectively.
+In the meta-analysis of two eligible studies, prolotherapy was superior to exercise alone by a standardized mean difference of 0.81, 0.78, and 0.62 on the WOMAC composite scale and WOMAC function and pain subscale scores, respectively.
 Moderate heterogeneity and risk of bias existed in all cases.
 The authors concluded that prolotherapy demonstrated a positive and significant beneficial effect in the treatment of KOA.
-Limitations of the review included the limited number of studies and their

-Prolotherapy and Platelet Rich Plasma Therapies UnitedHealthcare Oxford Clinical Policy Page 7 of 37 Effective 01/01/2025 relatively small sample size.
-Larger, long-term trials with uniform outcomes and high methodological standards are needed for more a more comprehensive assessment of the overall treatment effect of prolotherapy.
+Limitations of the review included the limited number of studies and their relatively small sample size.
+Larger, long-term trials with uniform outcomes and high methodological standards are needed for a more comprehensive assessment of the overall treatment effect of prolotherapy.

-In an Evidence-based Practice Center Systematic Review Protocol for the Treatment of KOA, the Agency for Healthcare Review and Quality (AHRQ) does not address intra-articular injected agents such as prolotherapeutic substances.
-(Newberry et al. 2017)
+In an Evidence-based Practice Center Systematic Review Protocol for the Treatment of KOA, the Agency for Healthcare Review and Quality (AHRQ) does not address intra-articular injected agents such as prolotherapeutic substances (Newberry et al., 2017).